cloudcache/whitehole/README.md

 * Source code is not clean yet.
 * Private-IP per Teanancy assignments are not yet considered.
 (Directly Public-IP like AWS EC2)
 * Default Template: Ubuntu Server 12.04.02 x86_64 (Compressed qcow2 Image, about 320MB)
-* Default Password is set, If necessary, Null processing and Make Change.

 Screenshot
 ==========